AvaProtocol/OAK-docs/_docs/bug-bounty.md

 date: 2021-09-01
 ---

-The OAK team is eager to engage developers in building the Ava Protocol ecosystem.
-In order to enhance the product’s user experience and to improve on-chain security, OAK team launched the first “Bug-Bounty” program with potential payouts of $2,500 per report.
+The Ava Protocol team is eager to engage developers in building the Ava Protocol ecosystem.
+In order to enhance the product’s user experience and to improve on-chain security, Ava Protocol team launched the first “Bug-Bounty” program with potential payouts of $2,500 per report.
 ## Submission Guideline

 1. The bug bounty program is only applicable to the Ava Protocol.

 2. Please read the following rules for your submission to be eligible:

-   For UI/UX bugs: please submit the exposed bugs in OAK’s Discord group.
+   For UI/UX bugs: please submit the exposed bugs in Ava Protocol’s Discord group.

    For Security bugs: please submit a summary of the exposed bug to: <bugs@oak.tech>